Granite Worktops for the Kitchen – Price Factors

-The overall size and number of granite slabs used directly impacts the total cost.
+The overall size and number of granite slabs used directly impact the total cost.
 Using fewer and larger granite slabs to construct your kitchen worktops will bump up the price.
 Generally speaking, it’s better to avoid joins in kitchen worktops when using granite, simply because they are visibly more obvious than with some other worktop materials, hence the preference for one-piece worktops.

-The cost of colour
+The cost of color

 Origins and supplier

-Most granite slabs are imported from India, Brazil and Canada as well as other countries.
+Most granite slabs are imported from India, Brazil, and Canada as well as other countries.
 The supplier you choose and the volume of granite they handle will also affect the price you pay for granite worktops.